Fairmont San Francisco: 1906 earthquake

 The hotel was nearly completed before the 1906 San Francisco earthquake.
 Although the structure survived, the interior was heavily damaged by fire, and opening was delayed until 1907.
 Architect and engineer Julia Morgan was hired to repair the building because of her then innovative use of reinforced concrete, which could produce buildings capable of withstanding earthquakes and other disasters.

+Venues

+Current and former venues have included the Venetian Room, New Orleans Room, Fairmont Playhouse (1933-1936), Tonga Room, Nob Hill Theatre (1944-1964), Cirque Room (1935-), Papagayo Room (1945-1961), and KSFO studios (1955-1983).